A2Amir/Prostate-Segmentation/README.md

 The Pix2Pix model was implemented with with TensorFlow (v.
 2.4) by using Python (v.
 3.8).
 I used a Adam optimizer to update the weights with an initial learning rate of 2e-4 and a batch size of 1.
 Training with 300 epochs usually achieved the lowest loss and therefore was employed in my experiments.

  ## 4. Evaluation
-  below is presented a result of the test dataset on the trained model:
+  Below is presented a result of the test dataset on the trained model:

 ![grafik](./imgs/2.PNG)